sqonk/phext-datakit/docs/api/PackedArray.md

 ```php
 public function __construct(array $startingArray = [])
 ```
-Contruct a new vector with the provided array.
+Construct a new vector with the provided array.

 ------